 5. Cosyworld Bed Bug Non-Toxic Spray

 Both bed bugs and dust mites are annoying pests.
 But you can have the latter hiding in your bed with the absence of the former.
-Still, this organic pest killer spray by Cosyworld works well to eliminate the millions of dust mites in your home.
+Still, this organic pest killer spray by Cosyworld works well to eliminate the millions of the mites in your home.

 The spray is made of one of the most potent essential oils that kill dust mites, the clove oil.
 It is highly effective that it could kill dust mites almost instantly.
 Not only that, but the residue of the oil also ensures that you could enjoy 2 weeks of protection before these pests attempt to make a return.

 You can use the spray without worrying about harming your children or pets.
 The product is EPA-exempt and does not contain any form of toxic chemicals in it.
 Thus, you can expect an odorless experience when you’re spraying at every hiding place of the pests at home.

 The spray is formulated to be gentle on your household items.
 This means no fretting of your bedsheets turning yellow, or stains forming on the curtains after the spray has dried.
 You may want to spray on your bed a few times during the initial use if you’re suspecting a huge colony of dust mites resides in it.